usnistgov/nist-mud/README.md

 - SDN-MUD : implements MUD ACLs on SDN Switches.
 Note that this is not a full ACL implementation.
 We only implement the necessary ACLs to implement the MUD profiles as described in the RFC.

-- Flow Monitor : A means for extracting outbound packets from IOT devices based on manufacturer (or unclassified packets) to be provided to an IDS such as Snort.

 - VLAN Manager : VLAN tag management for switches.
 Each CPE switch is assigned a unique VLAN tag.
 Packets outbound from the CPE switch on the uplink interface are tagged with the VLAN tag.
 These packets are routed to the appropriate VNF router in the enterprise